mrz104001/3D-AFM-codes/1. raw_data_processing/readme.md

 ## Raw data.
 The raw data of the 3D-AFM measurement on mica and AqpZ can be found at: https://doi.org/10.5281/zenodo.15856517.
-1.1 and 2.1 can be directly input into the main codes, 1.2 and 2.2 are the processed results.
+1.1 and 2.1 can be directly input into the main codes by running the loading section in the main code, 1.2 and 2.2 are the processed results.